msencenb/mscom-hugo/content/posts/invert_tdd.md

 draft: false
 ---

-# TDD Tip: Invert your assertion
+# TDD Tip Invert your assertion

 One top tip I picked up years ago from a co-worker was to invert your assertions when you are in the midst of your TDD cycles.